 Based on the results of the National Institute of Health and Nutrition Research, Tokyo, Japan, soy contains isoflavones proven to significantly reduce bad fats or LDL (low-density lipoprotein).
 However, at the same time, soy does not alter good fats or HDL (High-density lipoprotein).

 6. Good for the heart.

 Based on some research results, adding soy to the list of foods when the diet can reduce the risk of heart disease.

 7. Adding bone health.

 Soybean can also increase bone health, especially has been proven against Asian women.
 Isoflavones help increase bone mineral content, especially after menopause.
 Even so, soybeans can not be separated from the controversy.

-Several studies reveal, soy contains isoflavones, estrogen-like contents are harmful to the womb, stimulate the growth of cancer cells and disrupt the function of the thyroid.
-However, a number of other studies indicate that soy can lower high cholesterol, reduce menopausal symptoms, as well as other benefits as mentioned above
+Several studies reveal soy contains isoflavones, estrogen-like contents are harmful to the womb, stimulate the growth of cancer cells, and disrupt the function of the thyroid.
+However, many other studies indicate that soy can lower high cholesterol, reduce menopausal symptoms, as well as other benefits as mentioned above